conceptsandtraining/lib-ente/README.md

 whenever it needs to.
 To do that, it needs to tell for which objects on its path it wants to provide components for (`crs` in the example), what the name of the `UnboundProvider` is and where the according implementation can be found.
-The object also needs to take care, that the UnboundProviders it created get destroyed afterwards, which is done via `deleteUnboundProviders` on object deletion.
+The object also needs to take care that the UnboundProviders it created and gets destroyed afterwards, which is done via `deleteUnboundProviders` on object deletion.

 The handler object is even simple.
-In `example/ComponentHandlerExample/classes/class.ilObjComponentHandlerExample.php` one can view the according implementation for the handler.
+In `example/ComponentHandlerExample/classes/class.ilObjComponentHandlerExample.php` you can see the according implementation for the handler.
 It uses the `ilHandlerObjectHelper` trait and also needs to provide a DIC via `getDIC`.
 It also needs to provide the `ref_id` of an object it intends to handle components for.
 We just use the parent in the example.
 It then can use `getComponentsOfType` to get all components provided